JamesA-usa/threat-hunting-multi-stage-intrusion/README.md

 ### 3. Searched the `DeviceProcessEvents` Table

-At `2026-01-15T03:58:55Z`, payload activity occured using Daniel_Richardson_CV.pdf.exe to conduct recon.
+At `2026-01-15T03:58:55Z`, payload activity occurred using Daniel_Richardson_CV.pdf.exe to conduct recon.

 **Query used to locate events:**